Embird Embroidery Software

 A

-List of Editors.
-The Motif Editor is one of the custom editors available in Studio.
+List of Editors: Displays the custom editors available within Studio.

 B

-Buttons: Reset, Cancel, or Apply changes made to the motif.
+Command Buttons: Use Reset, Cancel, or Apply to manage changes made to the motif.

 C

-Combo box to select any of the 5 custom motifs for editing.
+Motif Selection: A combo box used to select one of the five custom motifs for editing.

 D